ita9naiwa/ita9naiwa.github.io/_posts/2025/2025-10-27-ll-in-triton-part-2.md

 ## 5. Core API Detailed Guide

-This section walks through the core `LinearLayout` constructors and combinators, showing you how to build, manipulate, and apply layouts in practice.
-We follow the same structure as `ll-guide.md` section 5, but with extra commentary and quick sanity checks you can paste into your own code.
+This section walks through the core `LinearLayout` constructors and combinators, showing you how to build, manipulate, and apply layouts in practice, with extra commentary and quick sanity checks you can paste into your own code.

 ### 5.1 Basic Constructors — Build 1D Pieces